12. When is the application deadline?

 Even though none of the partner universities offer scholarships which are applicable to the NSELP, it is possible that there are different funding opportunities.
 We encourage students to search through different media.
 For example, the embassy or cultural institute of the country you would like to study in might offer grants.
 Also, national databases, both online and offline, will include many specific grants which might be applicable to the NSELP.
 Most private funding parties are best found in grant books which, for example, can be found at universities.

 The International Bar Association Section on Energy, Environment, Natural Resources and Infrastructure Law (SEERIL), together with the Academic Advisory Group (AAG) offers a scholarship every year.
-Last year, the application deadline was March 15th.
+Last year, the application deadline is usually in March.

-8. How is accommodation arranged during the two-week blocks?
+8. How is accommodation arranged during the two-week modules?

 9. Who are the participants?

-The participants are legal professionals working in the field of energy law and wishing to specialise or further acquire knowledge of energy law.
-The vast majority of the participants studied law.
+The participants are legal professionals working in the field of energy law and wishing to specialize or further acquire knowledge of energy law.
+The majority of the participants studied law.

 10. Can I contact an alumnus of the programme?